Bootstrap/HTML Form with jQuery $.post method to submit data without refresh

-In this tutorial, I will show you using a Bootstrap or HTML form to submit data via jQuery $post method.
+In this tutorial, I will show you how to use a Bootstrap or HTML form to submit data via the jQuery $post method.

 The post method is used to load data by using the HTTP request.
 Along with specifying the source you may send data along with it.

-Similarly, you may send data taken from a user in an HTML or Bootstrap form by using post method and save it to database or use it to retrieve certain information without reloading the web page.
+Similarly, you may send data taken from a user in an HTML or Bootstrap form by using the post method and saving it to a database or using it to retrieve certain information without reloading the web page.

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/css/bootstrap.min.css" integrity="sha512-dTfge/zgoMYpP7QbHy4gWMEGsbsdZeCXz7irItjcC3sPUFtf0kuFbDz/ixG7ArTxmDjLXDmezHubeNikyKGVyQ==" crossorigin="anonymous">